 Students are required to be enrolled each fall and spring semester following initial matriculation.
-If students anticipate not being continuously enrolled, they must complete a GS-LoA, Leave of Absence form.
+If students anticipate not being continuously enrolled, they must submit a Leave of Absence (LoA) request to the Graduate School.
+LoA cannot be submitted retroactively; requests must be completed during the first semester leave is requested.
+Students must submit a new LoA each academic year.
+Approved LoA requests do not change the time for degree completion.
 More information on continuous enrollment and leaves of absence can be found in the Graduate School Policies and Procedures.